albertvision/ads-collector/README.md

 - Handles API rate limits with an exponential backoff strategy.
 - Normalizes numeric fields and timestamps before saving.
 - Loads the final dataset into a BigQuery table and writes CSV/Excel copies locally.
+- Stores the data in a MySQL table while skipping records that already exist.
+The table schema is managed via migrations.

 ## Configuration
 Create a `.env` file in the project directory with the following variables: